What’s the Difference Between Cocoa and Dutch-Processed Cocoa?

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 You’re at the store or scrolling through your favorite grocery app looking for ingredients for your favorite chocolate dessert and you see cocoa powder and Dutch-processed cocoa powder.
 Dutch-process sounds fancy, but is it really what you need?
 Find out what the differences between these two cocoas are and when you should be using them.

 First, What Is Cocoa Powder?

 Cocoa powder—whether Dutch-processed or otherwise, is dried and pulverized cocoa solids.
 It’s naturally unsweetened, so recipes that use cocoa powder will also call for sugar to get the taste you’re looking for.

 Natural cocoa powder is untreated, so it maintains its light brown color and is slightly acidic, with a pH between five and six.

-Dutch-processed cocoa powder (also referred to as Dutched chocolate, European-style, or alkalized) is made from beans that have been washed with an alkaline solution that neutralizes that natural acidity and raises their pH to closer to 7.
-The process gives the powder a darker color and a smoother, softer flavor.
+Dutch-processed cocoa powder (also referred to as Dutched chocolate, European-style or alkalized) is made from beans that have been washed with an alkaline solution that neutralizes that natural acidity and raises their pH to closer to seven.